-If your four-legged friend loved splashing in the waves, you might choose to scatter their ashes along the beach or toss them into the ocean's surf.
+If your four-legged friend loved splashing in the waves, you might choose to scatter their ashes along the sea breeze of beautiful a beach or toss them into the white ocean's surf.

 If you spent time hiking nature trails together, perhaps you will choose to scatter them along a creek bank or spread them as you walk near a forest.

 If you should choose to scatter your pet's ashes, just be sure that you are not disobeying any laws and that you retain any appropriate permissions that might be necessary.
 This is especially important if you choose a public place or some other kind of private property.